griseyu/DESIGNING-AND-DEVELOPING-SOFTWARE-APPLICATIONS_SHU_Project_Team1/Project-Summary.md

 We used different Agile approaches, such as Pair Programming, Kanban board, Version Control, Git

 ### Work Strategy
-We palnned regular meeting and had unplanned meetings in case of emergencies
+We palnned regular meeting and had unplanned meetings in a process

 ### Communication
 We had regular meeting planned and unplanned.
 Mostly through Slack, but also Zoom and Screen